Billing & Rate Information

 A CU customer’s meter was read on June 10.
 This covered a billing period of approximately 30 days prior to June 10 for service used during that time.

 On July 11 a second notice will be mailed.
-This reminder notifies the customer that disconnection is scheduled for July 21 if payment is not received or arrangements made before that date.
+This reminder notifies the customer that disconnection is scheduled for July 21 if payment is not received.

 At this point the customer’s meter will have been read again—probably around July 10—for the next billing cycle.
 This bill will have been mailed or will be mailed by the disconnection date for the previous month’s billing period.
 Thus, when a CU customer is disconnected for nonpayment, that customer actually owes two months’ bills for service used during the two previous months.